-1) Focus on members’ implementation: Prioritize implementation of UNEP FI programs and initiatives (PRB, PSI, NZ AOA/IA/BA, etc.)
+- Focus on members’ implementation: Prioritize implementation of UNEP FI programs and initiatives (PRB, PSI, NZ AOA/IA/BA, etc.)

-2) Global programs, regional delivery: Rationalise global collective developments with regional implementation support.
+- Global programs, regional delivery: Rationalise global collective developments with regional implementation support.

-3) Sustainability technical capabilities: Strengthen offering of technical capabilities to members via the delivery frameworks
+- Sustainability technical capabilities: Strengthen offering of technical capabilities to members via the delivery frameworks

-4) Engagement with financial regulators: Enhance engagement with financial regulators to strengthen industry positioning and relevance.
+- Engagement with financial regulators: Enhance engagement with financial regulators to strengthen industry positioning and relevance.

-Flagship project: Applying the EU Taxonomy to Bank lending
+Flagship project: Applying the EU Taxonomy to bank lending

 A joint project of UNEP FI and the European Banking Federation (EBF) that started in 2019, composed of a WG of around 25 banks, more than 10 banking associations and a selected group of observers that work and discuss together in order to advance their understanding of the application of the EU Taxonomy to bank lending.

-This joint report by UNEP FI and the EBF, published on 15 February 2022, explores practical approaches for banks who wish to use the EU Taxonomy for mandatory and further applications.
-This second phase of the project was supported by Ernst & Young (EY).
+This joint report by UNEP FI and the EBF, supported by EY, was published on 15 February 2022 and explores practical approaches for banks who wish to use the EU Taxonomy for mandatory and further applications.
+The report explores several aspects of EU Taxonomy application to banking.
+Divided in three sections: